 Birth doulas do not have medical training and it's not part of their role to provide medical or health care advice.
 If you are having a home birth, you should have a trained midwife with you.

 How can I find a doula?

 It's important to meet with the doula during your pregnancy to build a healthy, trusting relationship.
 Like all relationships, there is no guarantee of a good 'fit' with the first doula you meet.

-- What training or experience they have had?
+- What training or experience have you had?

-- If they have a Working with Children Check and Police Check.
+- Do you have a Working with Children Check and Police Check?

-- Are they are up to date with their vaccinations, particularly whooping cough and influenza?
+- Are you are up to date with their vaccinations, particularly whooping cough and influenza?

-- Can they provide any testimonials from previous clients?
+- Can you provide any testimonials from previous clients?